Just Like “Jumbo Shrimp”… “Healthy Candy” is an Oxymoron

 Sugar is always an issue, but for special times, it’s nice to have choices.
 My third daughter couldn’t tolerate the artificial dyes and flavors in candies.
 I found out later that they are derived from petroleum, no wonder.
 When she was a child we had only two choices, both contain hydrogenated oils: Reece’s Peanut Butter Cups and Bit-O-Honey.
 Of course our Holiday Homemade Fudge is made without artificial stuff.

 Today, you can find lots of “natural candy” without hydrogenated oils, artificial colors and flavors in a whole foods store or online.
-I found two online that look very promising: Natural Candy Store and Sugar Coated Organics.

 So what’s in this natural candy?
 You’ll find ingredients like Organic Evaporated Cane Juice, Organic Rice Syrup, Citric Acid, Natural Green Apple Flavor, Dark Chocolate, and Natural Alfalfa Extract Color, Natural Lemon Flavor.